saltta/my-first-repo/README.md

 This was fixed by using a solution I found in a tutorial which will be linked below in the **Credits**.
 It involves putting Youtube's *iframe* into a *div* and *position* the video as *absolute* to that container to make it fluid.

+## Deployment

+- The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+  - In the GitHub repository, navigate to the Settings tab.
+  - In the left sidebar click on Pages.
+  - In the Source drop-down menu, select the Main branch.
+  - Click Save.

+The live link can be found here - https://saltta.github.io/pizzaplanet/

 https://css-tricks.com/fluid-width-video/